Venustheprogrammer/Venustheprogrammer/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [enedahchiamaka@gmail.com](mailto:enedahchiamaka@gmail.com)
-* 🤝  I'm open to collaborating on Learning new things in Product Design
+* 🤝  I'm open to collaborating on Learning new things in Product Design.
-* ⚡  I'm a planet who's learning how to code so I can create other planets
+* ⚡  I'm a planet who's learning how to code so I can create other planets.

 <a href="https://www.twitter.com/lovehoneeyy" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/lovehoneeyy?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"